teddylear/shell_config/README.md

 directory.
 If this file does not exist, then it won't be loaded.
 This is loaded after all of the zshrc configuration, so if there any overrides they are applied

-# List of setup commands
+# List of setup commands for mac
 * Clone repo with configuration in home directory
 * install oh-my-zsh, vim
 * git clone https://github.com/peterhurford/git-aliases.zsh.git ~/.oh-my-zsh/custom/plugins/git-aliases